kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/05-user-profile/01-userinfo-component.md

       {/* no favorites? let user know */}
       {!session.getCurrentUser.favorites.length && (
         <p>
-          <strong>You have no favorites currently.
+          <strong>You currently have no favorites.
 Go add some!</strong>
         </p>
       )}
     </ul>
 // MORE CODE
 ```

-* Now manually remove the like and favorite from mlab and you'll see something like this:
+* Now manually remove the like and favorite from mlab, then refresh the browser page of `/profile` and you'll see something like this:

 ![You have no favorites currently.
 Go add some!s](https://i.imgur.com/xqO8K8q.png)

 * `You have no favorites currently.
 Go add some!`

 # Make our date pretty
-* Moment JS or date fns are other ways
+* Moment JS or `date fns` are other ways
 * [Article on both](https://hackernoon.com/why-you-should-choose-date-fns-over-moment-js-in-your-nodejs-applications-116d1a709c43)
 * But let's format our dates and time with vanilla JavaScript